liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

     └── {location_name}.{camera_id}.235232302300.csv
 ```

 There are labels that are yet to be verified, such as those made using transfer learning or another auto-labeling technique.
 For these labels, the storage structure needs to reflect the state in the data collection and verification processes.
 On the data collection side, the source (location, camera id) should be presented in the structure.
-On the verification side, the state of the labels should be presented: auto-labeled as 'positive', auto-labeled as 'negative', and 'verified'.
+On the verification side, the state of the labels should be presented: for example, if we are doing object detection for trucks or binary classification, the images can be auto-labeled as 'positive', auto-labeled as 'negative', and 'verified'.
 All verified labels must be further processed/converted and transferred to the `train` (default) or `qa_validation` subsets.

 ```text
 [object_detection] <- dataset name